 Now that we have some theoretical knowledge of the concept of lists it is time to begin our examination of the topic at a practical level.
 Listing 1 below contains a very simple example to start us off.

 Our first lists program begins at line 2.
-A list variable lstNamesis created.
+A list variable lstNames is created.
 (Here we are following our CamelScript convention of using an abbreviation of the data typ as the first three letters of the variable's name.)
 This is followed by six text items separated by commas and enclosed in square brackets.
 The data being enclosed between square brackets indicates that the items between the same brackets are elements of a list

 After the creation of the list at line 2, the rest of the program involves printing out three elements of the list: elements zero, 2 and 4.
 The program should therefore print out 'Tom', 'Harry' and 'Pat'.

-Fig 3 shows a runing of the program and we can see that it actually does print out 'Tom', 'Harry' and 'Pat'.
+Fig 3 shows a running of the program and we can see that it actually does print out 'Tom', 'Harry' and 'Pat'.
 To finish off this example the video below provides a notional machine to demonstrate the internal processing of Listing 1.

 Listing 2 is similar to Listing 1.
 The main difference is that listing 2 uses a for loop to print out the entire contents of the list.